TheLostLambda/quizcrawler/README.md

 * Clean up multi-line strings (get rid of whitespace after '\n')
 * Set up some unit tests
 * Comments and documentation
+* A nicer interface with colour and ansi terminal features